2026 HR & Employment Law Conference

 Amy McAndrew, Esq., Director of Legal and Compliance Services — MEA

-The new administration has sought to implement an array of changes in employment law, and the upshot has been relief from some regulatory pressures, upticks in other regulatory pressures, countermeasures among various states and cities, dangerous new strains of employee claims, shifting uncertainties, increasing and sometimes inconsistent and unclear judicial interventions … with more to come.
-Businesses that adjust can prosper; those that cannot will struggle.
+The administration continues its efforts to implement an array of changes in employment law, and the upshot has been relief from some regulatory pressures, upticks in other regulatory pressures, dangerous new strains of employee claims, shifting uncertainties, increasing and sometimes inconsistent and unclear judicial interventions … with more to come.
+Add the increasing influence of AI, and it becomes clear that businesses that adjust can prosper, while those that cannot will struggle.
 Based on over 40 years’ experience, business attorney and MEA outside general counsel Michael G. Trachtman explains where we are, where we are headed, and how to adapt to a new legal landscape.

 Sarah Spletzer, Esq., Senior Employment Counsel — MEA